 The long list of movies filmed at the top research school, University of Southern California, includes "The Graduate" (1967), "Ghostbusters" (1984), "Blue Chips" (1994), "Forrest Gump" (1994), "Road Trip" (2000) and "Harold & Kumar Go to White Castle" (2004).
 And it's not just feature-length productions that love filming at USC.
 Television shows like "How to Get Away with Murder," "Scandal" and "For the People" all film there on a regular basis.

-It was also home to 2001's "Legally Blonde," starring Reese Witherspoon as the unforgettable Elle Woods, Luke Wilson and Jennifer Coolidge.
+It was also home to 2001's "Legally Blonde," starring Reese Witherspoon as the unforgettable Elle Woods.
 "Legally Blonde" was set at Harvard University, but none of it was filmed there (only brief aerial scenes feature the real Harvard).
-Those familiar with USC might have spotted the Bovard Administration Building in the background of the scene where Emmett (Wilson) drops off Elle, who then helps her geeky fellow student David Kidney (Oz Perkins) impress a couple of snooty girls by pretending she had dated him.
+Those familiar with USC may have spotted the Bovard Administration Building in the background of the scene where Emmett (Wilson) drops off Elle, who then helps her geeky fellow student David Kidney (Oz Perkins) impress a couple of snooty girls by pretending she had dated him.

 Other scenes in "Legally Blonde" were filmed at the University of California–Los Angeles, California Institute of Technology, Rose City High School in Pasadena and even Dulwich College in London, England, due to Witherspoon's other filming commitments.

 When "Legally Blonde 2" was made, the production team returned to USC for some of the filming.

 Princeton University, Princeton, NJ ("A Beautiful Mind," 2001)